-Enabling kids to instruct one another -- as 6th-grader Ahmajh Johnson (above) does in his science class, and social studies teacher Andy Snyder (right) encourages with his 11th graders -- is one of many assessment techniques teachers everywhere can employ in their classrooms.
+Enabling kids to instruct one another -- as 6th-grader Ahmajh Johnson does in his science class -- is one of many assessment techniques teachers everywhere can employ in their classrooms.

 The School of the Future (SOF) is a unique place.
 Its dedication to teaching through real-world tasks, checking on student progress often, and adjusting lessons based on a wide variety of assessments is delivering big dividends with increased student engagement and performance.
 And although these accomplishments did not occur overnight, we believe that other schools can see similar progress, even if they start small and build slowly.